If you’re applying for a role within your current company, you already have an advantage over external candidates.

 2. Talk to your coworkers

-Don’t miss out on the opportunity to network with the other people in your company.
+Don’t forget to network with the other people in your company, either.

-If you’re buddies with a coworker who knows the position well, fantastic!
+If you’re close with a coworker who knows the position well, fantastic!

 Even if you aren’t spending your coffee breaks with someone who knows what the job opening entails, you can still ask the right people a few questions.

-You should also try to reach out to the people closest to the hiring manager or even directly to the hiring manager.
+You should also try to reach out to the people close to the hiring manager, or even directly to the hiring manager themselves.

-While you should avoid sucking up, you can ask for a meeting to find out more information about the day-to-day in that job, and show your keen interest in person.
+You can ask for a meeting to show your interest and find out more information about the day-to-day in the role.

 Finally, you could try to get a recommendation letter from a coworker.
-This is another great way of using your position on the inside to get the internal vacancy.
+This is a great way of using your position on the inside to secure the internal vacancy.

 Internal Promotion Resume Example